JackHu-Carleton/Password-Verification-Mechanism/README.md

+# Writen by: Zijun Hu
+# Copyright © 2021 Zijun Hu.
+All rights reserved.

 The access control mechanism is designed based on the principle Attribute-Based Access Control and achieved the access control using a combination of policy rule and access control matrix.
 The program will determine the access granted or not based on three attributes, subject, object,